The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 ### Images

-Lastly, this website needs an image. let's add a profile picture to the first section below our `h1`.
+Lastly, this website needs an image. let's add a profile picture right below our tagline `p` element and above the `h2` for our programming skills.

 Images use the `<img>` tag with two important attributes:
 * `src` — the source URL or file path of the image